Put-in-Bay October News 2018

 The antique Put-in-Bay car parade count was mixed this past month due in part to the weather.
 There were 61 cars on Sept.
-2nd, 60 on the 3rd, 5 on the 9th and 26 on the 16th.
-Don’t forget that hours for the library and bank change this month, plus keep in mind the ferry schedule is more abbreviated, too.
+2nd, 60 on the 3rd, 5 on the 9th, and 26 on the 16th.
+Don’t forget those hours for the library and bank change this month, plus keep in mind the ferry schedule is more abbreviated, too.

 Pelee Island Ferry

-For the second year in a row, the U.S. Senate has voted to restore Great Lakes funding slated for drastic cuts in President Trump’s budget recommendation.
-President Trump’s proposed budget sought to cut the Great Lakes Restoration Initiative from $300 million to about $30 million The Great Lakes Restoration Initiative helps protect the lakes from invasive species and water contamination.
+For the second year, the U.S. Senate has voted to restore Great Lakes funding slated for drastic cuts in President Trump’s budget recommendation.
+President Trump’s proposed budget sought to cut the Great Lakes Restoration Initiative from $300 million to about $30 million.
+The Great Lakes Restoration Initiative helps protect the lakes from invasive species and water contamination.

 Just As We Start A Diet

 Who would ever think Amanda Goaziou from the Candy Bar would make us angry?
 She did when she posted this online, just as we went on a diet.
 “It’s that time of year again.
 We have slowed down so much at the Put-in-Bay Candy Bar that I have to stop scooping ice cream…so I will be selling my excess 3-gallon tubs of ice cream at or below cost ($25) to anyone who wants to stop in and pick some up.